-1. I hear you have dogs in your Clifton Hall series.
-Tell us about the books.
+1. I hear you have animals in most of your novels.
+Tell us about your favorite book featuring animals.

 3. What other books have you written?